Top 6 Premium Plants in Plants vs. Zombies 2

 Squash looks pretty grumpy; thankfully, he'll take it out on the undead and not us.
-Compared to other instant-use plants, his downside is range; he'll only target one grid square.
-Still, you can plant him in advance of zombies; he'll wait until one comes into range; this lets you get his recharge going quickly.
+Compared to other instant-use plants, the downside here is range; Squash only targets one grid square.
+Still, you can plant him in advance of zombies and he'll wait until one comes into view, enabling you to get his recharge period started.

 Unlike Jalapeno or Cherry Bomb, you can have multiple Squash at a time, and can use Plant Food to give him a powerful effect: he'll target the two strongest zombies in any row, smash them, and then return to his original spot, ready to be used.